webdiscus/html-bundler-webpack-plugin/README.md

 > **Note**
 >
-> In the generated HTML all script tags remain in their original places and split chunks will be added there,
+> In the generated HTML, all script tags remain in their original places, and the split chunks will be added there
-> in the order that Webpack generated.
+> in the order in which Webpack generated them.

 In this use case the `optimization.cacheGroups.{cacheGroup}.test` option must match exactly only JS files from `node_modules`: